 Is it still valuable to test if I have access to indoor power training but don’t use power outdoors?

-Yes, if you have an indoor-only option, such as a Wahoo Kickr or Cycleops Powerbeam option, it’s definitely valuable to test.
+Yes, if you have an indoor-only option, it’s definitely valuable to test.
 I would recommend testing power and heart rate to set your zones, and retesting the power indoors periodically under a similar set of circumstances.

 Simple FTP Test

 There are many methods to find your FTP including extrapolating data from a race, analyzing past files and doing a set test.
 One of the most commonly used tests, detailed in Racing and Training with a Power Meter by Hunter Allen and Dr. Andy Coggan, involves the following steps:

 1. Warm up well over a 20-minute period, including a few fast cadence efforts.

 2. Do five minutes hard aiming for a tough but sustainable effort.

 4. Do your official 20-minute test.
 The first five minutes should feel difficult but sustainable, the last five should be an “I’m never doing this again” effort.